rartino/anyterial.github.io/src/content/about.md

 # About

 Anyterial is a portal to various materials databases related to the [High-Throughput Toolkit (httk)](https://httk.org/) and resources for materials science and computational materials design.
-Anyterial is is maintained by the [Unit of Materials Design and Informatics](https://liu.se/en/research/materials-design-and-informatics) at [Theoretical Physics](https://liu.se/en/research/theoretical-physics) at [Linköping University](https://www.liu.se) (LiU) in Sweden.
+It is maintained and managed as a collaboration of active researchers in materials science.
+Many of us are affiliated with the [Unit of Materials Design and Informatics](https://liu.se/en/research/materials-design-and-informatics) at [Theoretical Physics](https://liu.se/en/research/theoretical-physics) at [Linköping University](https://www.liu.se) (LiU) in Sweden.

 - Main contact for Anyterial: rickard.armiento [at] liu.se
 - For iniative leads for our various databases, see respective database website.